catspeed-cc/invidious/README.md

 - Notifications for all subscribed channels
 - Audio-only mode (with background play on mobile)
 - Support for Reddit comments
+- Able to turn on/off catspeed/invidious donation link
+- Able to set custom donation link
 - [Available in many languages](locales/), thanks to [our translators](#contribute)

 **Data import/export**